Knowing the best time to send marketing emails can influence the performance of your email marketing campaigns.

 CampaignMonitor also analyzes the performances of the campaigns by day.
 The result?
-Friday is the winner for 3 categories.
+Tuesday is the winner for two categories.

-Friday is the best day for sending mails, what about the least preferred day?
+Tuesday is the best day for sending emails; what about the least preferred day?

-According to the date, Saturday is the worst day with the lowest email open rates (17.3) and CTR (2.4%).
+The data shows Sunday is the worst day, with the lowest email open rates (20.3) and CTR (2.1%).

-When looking at both studies, we can see that Friday was chosen as the best day to send emails in both of these.
+When looking at this study, we can see that Tuesday was chosen as the best day to send emails.

-Again, this does not mean you should solely focus your email campaigns on Friday.
+Again, this does not mean you should focus solely on Tuesday email campaigns.

-This study is also based on real data but you should consider running email tests and always keep in mind that your target audience.
+This study is also based on real data, but you should consider running email tests and always keep in mind your target audience.

-Let’s continue with our third study, Omnisend.
+Let’s continue with the third case study, Omnisend.
 They performed a different study showing which days of the month are preferable for sending marketing emails.

 First day of the month?
 In the middle of the month?

 According to the data, the 5th, 7th, and 12th days of the month are averaged best open rates and click-through rates.